strawp/cct-syllabus/crest-cct-technical-syllabus-v2.2.md

 - ACE: MC, P
 - ICE: MC
+- confidence: 3
+- todo: Some ancient CVEs for .NET, J2EE, Coldfusion, Ruby on Rails and AJAX.

 > Vulnerabilities in common application frameworks, servers and technologies: .NET, J2EE, Coldfusion, Ruby on Rails and AJAX.
 >